Mom’s Caramel Corn with Nuts

 Either I’m an inch short on paper, or the ends won’t fold up to make that nice little triangle.
 My gift bags look like they were stuffed by Mrs. Kelley’s third-grade class.
 And every year, no matter how much paper I buy, I wind up with one gift that has to be wrapped in a garbage bag.
 (Note to self: Invent festive, peppermint-scented garbage bags.)

-But I love the process.
-Jeff and I drag all the wrapping supplies into living room, turn on a movie (Christmas or otherwise), make some snacks and start the extravaganza.
 My new favorite wrapping snack is Mom’s Caramel Corn with Nuts.
 It’s also my favorite movie snack.
 My favorite post-breakfast snack.
 And one of my favorite party foods.
 You can make enough for every man, woman and child in the Target parking lot without breaking the bank, and it’s so sweet-and-salty, yummy, crunchy good.

-It’s also dead simple.
 Fill a huge aluminum roasting pan with freshly popped popcorn and nuts.
 Make the caramel.
 Pour it over the popcorn and nuts.
 Then bake it for an hour, stirring every 15 minutes.
 The popcorn will keep in an airtight container for about a week, so it would make a great gift.
-Just don’t ask me how to wrap it.

-Mom’s Caramel Corn with Nuts
+Mom’s Caramel Corn with Pecans

-• 2-3 cups nuts
+• 2-3 cups pecans

 • 1 cup butter